MkrtychKhachatrian/DRF-Cinema-API/README.md

 # DRF Cinema API

-API service for cinema management written using Django REST Framework
+API service for cinema management using Django REST Framework

 ## Installing using GitHub:
 Install PostgreSQL and create db.